Levy's Laboratory of Biophysical Ecology

 Michael Moses

-I study the effect of climate on the abundance of insects across climatic gradients in Israel, and how climate change may impact populations of insectivores.
-I'm also a Teaching Assistant in the Advanced Vertebrates course.
-In general, interested in cool science, cooking and traveling.
+Michael studied the effect of climate on the abundance of insects across climatic gradients in Israel, and how climate change may impact populations of insectivores.